MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 - To configure and manage the Autopilot self-deploying mode profiles, make sure that you have access to [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com).

-### 2. Enroll in the Windows Autopilot for HoloLens 2 program

-Previously Autopilot for HoloLens 2 devices was in private preview, however with this feature entering public preview there will no longer be a need to request to join.
-All tenants will automatically have the capability to create an enrollment profile for their HoloLens 2 devices.
+- Previously Autopilot for HoloLens 2 devices was in private preview, however with this feature entering public preview there will no longer be a need to request to join.
+All tenants will automatically be flighted for the capability to create an enrollment profile for their HoloLens 2 devices.

-### 3. Verify that your tenant is flighted
+### 2. Verify that you can create an Autopilot profile

-To verify that your tenant is flighted for the Autopilot program after you submit your request, follow these steps:
+To verify your tenant has received the flighting for Autopilot, follow these steps:

 1. Sign in to [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com).